SIDN/spin/doc/web_api.md

 # Web API

+Note: this is the old API which is no longer in use; Most functionality has been replaced with a JSON-RPC mechanism, which is served

 The spin_webui daemon offers some web pages, and a REST API that can read and control several aspects of the SPIN software.

 - [JSON API Endpoints](#json-api-endpoints)